 But I believed her and went on reading.

-When I started to look deeply, I saw that there were many, many things sitting in my home for years, even travelling with me to different homes, that I didn’t need, and were in no way close to bringing me joy.
+When I started to look deeply, I saw that there were many, many things sitting in my home for years, even traveling with me to different homes, that I didn’t need, and were in no way close to bringing me joy.

 My problem wasn’t that I couldn’t organize, it was that I had way too much stuff that was causing me stress.
 So the decluttering started… and went on for about a year.
 Now I know that minimalism makes you a better organizer.